rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  On Tuesday, in a tense appearance before the House Judiciary Committee, former Special
 *  Counsel Robert Herr testified about his investigation and February report into President Biden's
 *  handling of classified documents.
-*  You could have written your report with comments about his specific recollection as to documents
-*  or a set of documents, but you chose a general, pejorative reference to the president.
 *  The four-hour session quickly descended into a brutal partisan fight.
 *  In his report, Herr had called Biden, quote, an elderly man with a poor memory, a conclusion
 *  that had infuriated Democrats.